Nike Girls Basketball Camp Warner University

 - View More Details ⟩

-All Campers Check-in: Monday between 12pm-1pm at Turner Athletic Center.
+Check-in: Friday at 3:30pm at Turner Athletic Center.

-Closing Ceremony: Friday at 11:30am.
+Closing Ceremony: Sunday at 11:30am, parents are welcome to attend.
 Check-out following at 12pm at Turner Athletic Center.

 Housing & Roommates

-Campers will reside in the dorms on campus and roommate requests will be assigned by age and roommate requests.
+Campers will reside in the (TBD) dorms on camps and will stay two per room.
 If you have a roommate request, and have not already given it to us, please do so as soon as possible.
 Roommate requests are not guaranteed, if you don't have a roommate request, you will be placed in a room with someone near your age.
 It will be a great opportunity to meet someone new!

 Linens: Not provided